 Think of an Amazon product page.
 Before you buy you always go to the comment section and read the review on the product, the same is for every activity where money is involved.

 People need to know that someone else used your services as a remote session musician or music producer before ordering from you.

 This is also a major reason why online marketplaces like Fiverr and Airgigs are popular.
 You can compare what people say about musicians and end up picking the one with the nicest comments!

-Choose wisely the comments on your site and always link back to the reviewer’s website – aim for labels, producers and independent artists that have some online presence.
-If they are famous than that’s awesome for you!
+Choose wisely the comments on your site and always link back to the reviewer’s website – aim for labels, producers, and independent artists that have some online presence.
+If they are famous then that’s awesome for you!

 – Include your BIO paragraph as a musician